Last update: 06 Apr 2019

 Besides, every first Saturday of the month, the traditional Feira Rio Antigo – an open-air market – takes place in Rua do Lavradio, which gets floaded by tents selling crafts, antiquities and other cool stuff.
 A lot of nice restaurants are opened for lunch and sometimes there are music groups presenting.

 How about pulling your day and getting up to Santa Teresa, one of the most charming neighborhoods in Rio?
-Take the tram at Largo da Carioca (only between 8am to 4pm, Monday-Saturday, R$20) or bus nº 007 from Gomes Freire Av.
+Take the tram at Largo da Carioca (only between 8am to 4pm, Monday-Saturday, R$20).

-If you need help to plan your trip to Rio, take a look at the services When in Rio offer.
+If you need a hand to plan your trip to Rio, take a look at the services When in Rio offer.